★ Stock Trading Guides ★

 If your stock is delisted, you will still own the shares.
 However, you cannot sell those shares through most brokerages.

-You must sell delisted shares through the over-the-counter or the pink sheets market.
-Selling delisted shares can be difficult because most stock analysts do not research delisted stocks.
+You must sell delisted shares through the over-the-counter or pink sheets market.
+Selling delisted shares can be difficult because most stock analysts do not research them.

 What Happens to My Investment when a Stock is Delisted?

-The over-the-counter market will determine the share price if a stock is delisted.
+If a stock is delisted, the over-the-counter market will determine its share price.
 Delisted stocks usually trade for low prices.
 The bankrupt retailer JC Penney traded for 6₵ a share before going private.

 If a delisted company declares bankruptcy, the court can award shareholders proceeds from selling liquidated assets.
 However, the law requires the court to pay creditors and preferred stockholders first.